Disasters: A 4-Step Process to Restoring Order

-This quarter, HR Green is focusing on the concept of resilience and how municipalities recover from or adjust easily to misfortune or change.
-Communities are much better positioned to deal with disasters, retain a healthy position and regain normalcy when properly prepared.
+Communities that focus on the concept of resilience are much better positioned to deal with disasters, retain a healthy position, and regain normalcy when properly prepared.

 There are few natural disasters more devastating than flooding.

-Water, a vital life-force, is contradictorily destructive and devastating.
-After an event – or events like our country saw during last fall’s hurricane season – the effort that must be expended in recovery from the damage can be overwhelming, to say the least.
+Water, a vital life force, is contradictorily destructive and devastating.
+After an event – or events like our country sees during hurricane season – the effort that must be expended to recover from the damage can be overwhelming, to say the least.

 This is all dauntingly bad news.